asananddevsingh/alexa-v2-playlist/README.md

-# Audio Player - The Economist
+# Audio Player
 The Alexa Skills Kit now allows developers to build skills that play long-form audio content on Alexa devices.
 This project demonstrates how to use the new interfaces for triggering playback of audio and handling audio player input events.

 ## About the product
-1. To have an upper hand and to be a leader in market, Economist always tries to be best in industry, and Alexa is perfect Solution .
+1. To have an upper hand and to be a leader in market, we always tries to be best in industry, and Alexa is perfect Solution .

 2. Alexa Cohesively interact with Voice assistant and query per subscribed person.

-3. The Economist Global Business Review is a new bilingual digital app from the editors of The Economist Group.
+3. We Global Business Review is a new bilingual digital app from the editors of We Group.

 4. Each month, the best business, finance and technology articles from the weekly publication are selected and translated, and delivered to our mobile device with an intuitive and attractive user interface.

-5. The Economist Global Business Review can be accessed either via an iPhone or Android Smartphone or tablet & now Alexa.
-Person can easily subscribed to Alexa skill in just few steps. & by simple invocation “Alexa, open the economist”.
+5. We Global Business Review can be accessed either via an iPhone or Android Smartphone or tablet & now Alexa.
+Person can easily subscribed to Alexa skill in just few steps. & by simple invocation “Alexa, open We”.

 ## How to Run the Sample
 You will need to comply to the prerequisites below and to change a few configuration files before creating the skill and upload the lambda code.